pbrocks/block-options/readme.txt

 = 1.9.2 =
 * New: Editor Height Option to set editor min-height to 100% of the viewport 🎊
-* Improvement: Only load editorskit scripts on admin pages that are running Gutenberg
+* Improvement: Only load sidetrack scripts on admin pages that are running Gutenberg
 * Improvement: Do not automatically disable Auto Saving after plugin activation
-* Improvement: Extended support for Block Lab Plugin with editorskit_blocklab_classname() helper function
+* Improvement: Extended support for Block Lab Plugin with sidetrack_blocklab_classname() helper function
 * Fixes: Prevent error from third-party plugins for REST API missing attributes
 * Fixes: More compatibility fixes for the latest Gutenberg plugin